pishoyg/coptic/bible/stshenouda.org/README.md

 - The files named `${LANGUAGE}_${LANGUAGE}.${FORMAT}` contain parallel data for a pair of languages.
 (Usually Bohairic-English is the pair of interest, though you can control which pair(s) get generated using the CLI arguments.)

-# Running the Script

-Running `regnerate.py` reruns the pipeline that processes the raw data in `data/raw/` and generates all the output formats listed in `data/output/`.

-If you run it from this directory, `python3 regenerate.py` should suffice.
-The arguments should be prepopulated with default values that point to the correct file locations.
-Run `python3 regenerate.py --help` for more instructions about the arguments.

-Run `pip3 install -r requirements.txt` to install the Python packages used by the script.